jdryg/vg-renderer/README.md

 Based on NanoVG and FontStash versions included in bgfx repo.

-Compared to NanoVG/FontStash:
+### Compared to NanoVG/FontStash

-1. Generates fewer draw calls, by batching multiple paths together, and indexed triangle lists (like ImDrawList)
+1. Generates fewer draw calls, by batching multiple paths together, and using indexed triangle lists (like ImDrawList)
 2. Separate shader program for gradients to reduce uniform usage (NanoVG's bgfx backend uses a single program for all cases)
 3. Circle() and RoundedRect() are implemented without Beziers (there's a switch to use the original NanoVG code)
 4. All textures are RGBA (even the font altas)